NCG-Leiden/NCG-Leiden.github.io/connections2024/index.md

 - Dagger bimodules.
 Frames.
 Left/right adjointable operators.
 - Index lowerings and raisings with daggers.
-- Connections on dagger bimodules, Hermitian connections, Graßmann connections, conjugate connections.
+- Connections on dagger bimodules.
+Hermitian connections.
+Graßmann connections.
+Conjugate connections.
 - The torsion of a connection.
 - Torsion-freeness and Hermitian connections.